 by Jared Saavedra

 We are starting to see the evolution of the combat athlete.
 In the past, skill sets were limited and toughness was the common denominator.
 These days, athletes are more skilled, well rounded and have access to top coaches around the globe.
-However, along with new skill acquisition is the need of total athletic development for combat athletes….and that starts when we are young.
+However, along with new skill acquisition is the need for total athletic development of combat athletes….and that starts when we are young.

 Ideally young children should be active and play.

-For example, kids around between the ages of 7-9 should be able to demonstrate movements such as:
+For example, kids between the ages of 7-9 should be able to demonstrate movements such as:

 Most of these can be learned through various games and play.

 Many kids these days are rolling, wrestling, boxing and some are even training for MMA at a very young age.
 We are now seeing the negative effects of “sport specialization” where a youth athlete only participates in a single sport at a young age and only focuses on the movements required in that sport as opposed to developing a wide variety qualities.
-Young athletes are spending 75% or more of their time training for one specific sport, year around.
+Young athletes should have a wide variety of stimuli and should be active to develop well rounded athletic foundation.
 Numerous studies have directly linked the effects of sport specialization to burn out and a huge increase of overuse injuries.
-Injuries rates are skyrocketing; kids are experiencing burn out as well as lacking other athletic and movement skills needed to be successful.
+The rate of injuries are skyrocketing; kids are experiencing burn out as well as lacking other athletic and movement skills needed to be successful.

 Regardless of sport, being a better athlete has tremendous advantages in competition, so it is more important than ever that we organize and prioritize our training at the earlier stages of an athlete’s development.
 Young athletes should have a wide variety of stimulus and should be active to develop well rounded athletic foundation.
 Specializing at a young age and competing all year round can be detrimental.